Welcome to the Kentner ENRICHED

 [Environmental Neuroprotection from Immune Challenges in Early Development]

 What We Do

-Our work explores the effects of environmental stressors (e.g. maternal/neonatal infection, psychogenic manipulations, drugs and other neurotoxicants) on the developing brain.
-We also have a particular interest in evaluating factors that offer neuroprotective and/or rehabilitative potential (e.g. environmental enrichment, maternal care, pharmacological agents) against early-life adversity.
+Our research explores the effects of environmental stressors on the developing brain (e.g., maternal/neonatal infection, psychogenic manipulations, drugs and other neurotoxicants).
+We also have a particular interest in evaluating factors that offer protective and/or rehabilitative potential against early-life adversity.